Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: SELECTED ENABLERS PERFORMANCE AND SUSTAINABILITY ANALYSIS THROUGH PROOF OF CONCEPT-BASED VALIDATION

 \subsection{Flexible topologies}

 Trustworthy flexible topologies represent a key innovation in 6G architectures, addressing the need for dynamic, resilient, and secure network deployments in scenarios where traditional infrastructure is limited or compromised.
-In Hexa-X-II, this enabler is demonstrated through the integration of UAV-assisted mesh networking, orchestrated through AI-driven controllers and evaluated using trust metrics spanning QoS, security, and energy awareness dimensions.
+In Hexa-X-II, this enabler is demonstrated through the integration of Unmanned Aerial Vehicle (UAV)-assisted mesh networking, orchestrated through AI-driven controllers and evaluated using trust metrics spanning QoS, security, and energy awareness dimensions.

 At the core of the framework lies the Ad-hoc Network Controller (ANC), which coordinates UAVs operating as mobile access points (APs).
 These UAVs augment terrestrial nodes by adapting their positions based on real-time traffic predictions, environmental conditions, and trustworthiness indicators.
 The Trust Evaluation Function (TEF), extended with UAV-specific metrics (e.g., flight stability, energy levels, link integrity), ensures that only nodes meeting required thresholds contribute to the network.